I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_sendrpl_in.md

 ## Members

 `AgentDomain`

 The domain number for the domain controller that is to be queried for a list of ports of type FC_Port.
 For a definition of FC_Port, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

 `AgentWWN`

 A worldwide name (WWN) for the port that is to be queried for a list of ports of type FC_Port.
 For a definition of FC_Port, see the T11 committee's <i>Fibre Channel HBA API</i> specification<i>.</i>

 `HbaPortWWN`

 A worldwide name (WWN) for the local port through which the read port list (RPL) command is sent.

 `InRespBufferMaxSize`

 The response buffer size.

 `PortIndex`

 The port index of the first port in the list of ports of type FC_Port to be returned.

 ## Remarks
-        The WMI tool suite generates a declaration of the SM_SendRPL_IN structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_FabricAndDomainManagementMethod WMI class.</p>
+The WMI tool suite generates a declaration of the SM_SendRPL_IN structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_FabricAndDomainManagementMethod WMI class.

 ## Requirements
 | &nbsp; | &nbsp; |